 Remember that volatility may be your friend.
 Embrace it.

 The information provided is general and educational in nature; it is not intended to be and should not be construed as investment, legal or tax advice.
 Federal tax laws, laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy or completeness of this information.
 Federal and state tax laws and regulations are complex and are subject to change.
-Rodgers and Associates makes no warranties with regard to the information or results obtained by its use and disclaims any liability arising out of your use of or reliance on the information.
-Consult an investment professional, attorney or tax advisor regarding your specific situation.
+Rodgers & Associates makes no warranties with regard to the information or results obtained by its use and disclaims any liability arising out of your use of or reliance on the information.
+Consult an investment professional, attorney or tax adviser regarding your specific situation.
 Past performance is not indicative of future results.
 All investments carry the risk of loss, including loss of principal.

 This article originally appeared in Lancaster County magazine.